GrawLab/DBSCAN-CellX/README.md

 In the app, the original images can be additionally provided as an input to visualized the performed analysis in comparison to the original data.

 ## Ouput
 DBSCAN-CellX generates a .csv file as an output with the same name as the input file, and the file name extension DBSCAN_CellX_output.
 The main output results in four addtional columns that are added to the table.
-If the user additionally specifies to calculated the Edge-Degree Determination, a fith column is containing the Edge-Degree is added as well.
+If the user additionally specifies to calculated the Edge-Degree Determination, a fifth column containing the Edge-Degree is added as well.

 | Output | Description |
 | --- | --- |